N |

 In this talk, I will present a detailed study of the low-energy properties of the one-dimensional spin-1/2 XXZ chain with time-reversal symmetry-breaking pseudo-scalar chiral interaction.
 I will propose a phase diagram for the model, focusing on the integrable case of the isotropic Heisenberg model with the chiral interaction.
 By employing the thermodynamic Bethe ansatz, I will discuss the concept of “chiralization”—the response of the ground state to the strength of the pseudo-scalar chiral interaction in a chiral Heisenberg chain.
 Notably, the chirality of the ground state remains zero until a critical coupling, α_c = (2/π)J, is reached, where J denotes the antiferromagnetic spin-exchange interaction.
 The two distinct phases, characterized by zero and finite chirality, are described by central-charge c = 1 conformal field theories (CFTs).
 Despite having identical central charges, I will argue that the difference between these emergent CFTs lies in the symmetry of their ground-state primary fields, leading to symmetry-enriched CFTs.
 Furthermore, at finite but small temperatures, the non-chiral Heisenberg phase acquires a finite chirality at finite but small temperatures that scales with the temperature quadratically.
 Finally, I will discuss how finite-size effects near the transition point provide a sensitive probe of the phase transition, offering insights into the underlying physics. |

-Sasha Gorsky |
+Alexander Gorsky |

 |